MaxPleaner/ruby-cli-skeleton/README.md

   - `OptionParser` can be used in `ruby-cli-skeleton`, read [the docs](http://ruby-doc.org/stdlib-2.3.0/libdoc/optparse/rdoc/OptionParser.html) for more info.
   - Add a method's name to `no_help_methods` to prevent the `help` command from listing it
+  - Customize the database in lib/db_setup.rb.
+A `Todo` ActiveRecord model is already defined.
 4. After customizing, open the `ruby-cli-skeleton` executable to start the program

 What kind of helpers does this provide: